brontosaurusrex/brontosaurusrex.github.io/_posts/2017-06-23-how-to-make-a-website-that-won-t-get-blocked-by-users.md

 ## Inform the page that your rules are slightly different

-    # this will inform page https://www.whatismyreferer.com about my rules of the game:
+    # this will inform page https://www.some.com about my rules of the game:
     curl -e "No Cookies Please, Do not track and spy.
 Do not inform me about my ad blocker. \
-    Go home and rethink your life."  https://www.whatismyreferer.com/
+    Go home and rethink your life." -A "User" https://www.some.com/